akshay-vishnoi/ga-parent-site/README.md

 # ga-sites

 There are 2 rails sites in this repository.
+I have used official GA [documentation](https://developers.google.com/analytics/devguides/collection/analyticsjs/cross-domain#iframes) to test cross-domain tracking of events with iframes.

 Setup: